-When we look back at the Whole Cake Island arc, one of the questions that keeps sparking discussion is why Monkey D. Luffy did not bring Roronoa Zoro along when he set out to rescue Vinsmoke Sanji.
-On the surface, it might seem like a strange choice.
-After all, Zoro is Luffy’s right-hand man, and their combined strength has often been the backbone of the Straw Hat Pirates during dangerous missions.
-This decision comes after the events on Zou, where Luffy and Momonosuke discovered they could hear the voice of Zunesha, revealing hidden layers in the world of One Piece.
+If we were to analyze the Whole Cake Island Arc, among the many questions that continue to be the subject of debate is the question of why Monkey D. Luffy chose not to bring along Roronoa Zoro when he decided to rescue Vinsmoke Sanji.
+On the surface, this would seem to be a very confusing choice, as Zoro is Luffy’s number one ally, and together, the strength of both has often been the key driving force that has caused the Straw Hat Pirates to succeed in their dangerous missions.
+This comes after the events of the previous arc on Zou, where Luffy and Momonosuke discovered that they had the ability to hear the voice of Zunesha, and therefore, there were also clandestine elements within the world of One Piece.

 Luffy’s Choice to leave Zoro behind was Strategy, and Trust in Straw Hat’s Balance as they Split between Saving Sanji and Preparing for War in Wano